Overview

 Further Reading

-- Sucuri Blog: http://blog.sucuri.net/2014/03/more-than-162000-wordpress-sites-used-for-distributed-denial-of-service-attack.html
+- Sucuri Blog: https://blog.sucuri.net/2014/03/more-than-162000-wordpress-sites-used-for-distributed-denial-of-service-attack.html

-- Ars Technica: http://arstechnica.com/security/2014/03/more-than-162000-legit-wordpress-sites-abused-in-powerful-ddos-attack/
+- Ars Technica: https://arstechnica.com/security/2014/03/more-than-162000-legit-wordpress-sites-abused-in-powerful-ddos-attack/

 - Akamai Blog: https://blogs.akamai.com/2014/03/anatomy-of-wordpress-xml-rpc-pingback-attacks.html